 6. Dux Soup

 Put lead generation on autopilot by using Dux Soup.
 The browser extension integrates with LinkedIn to download prospects’ profile data into CSV files, send connection requests, and direct messages to contacts, all staying within the website’s safety limits.
-Essentially, the extension allows users to shorten their sales cycle and sell to more customers through LinkedIn, building relationships with prospects in lieu of chasing them down.
+Essentially, the plugin allows users to shorten their sales cycle and sell to more customers through LinkedIn, building relationships with prospects in lieu of chasing them down.

 Dux Soup allows for the set up of automated LinkedIn outreach campaigns or drip campaigns, which will send automated messages to prospects.
 These will follow up with potential clients, stopping automatically when a potential customer responds to the messaging.
 Once a user has all the prospect’s details, then they can then be uploaded to the CRM for easy lead management.
 Eventually, users can really begin to scale up their lead generation efforts using this extension.

 However, it is worth noting that although Dux Soup proclaims to stay within LinkedIn’s safety limits, sometimes the website will detect and/or block these types of automation tools, which can lead to account freezing or pausing in extreme cases.
-But Dux Soup does say that it randomizes waiting times between actions, runs during scheduled hours only, avoids profiles based on various rules, and stays within “fair use” limits from LinkedIn, so most users shouldn’t have an issue if they’re using the extension properly.
+But Dux Soup does say that it randomizes waiting times between actions, runs during scheduled hours only, avoids profiles based on various rules, and stays within “fair use” limits from LinkedIn, so most users shouldn’t have an issue if they’re using the plugin properly.

 Get it: Dux Soup offers two pricing plans, Professional, which is more affordable, and Turbo, which takes things a step further with two-way CRM integration and funneling activity from prospects into your KPI dashboard.